Associate Professor of Theatre and Performance Studies, Head of Theatre, and Associate Chair

 Dr. Laster is the author of Grotowski’s Bridge Made of Memory: Embodied Memory, Witnessing and Transmission in the Grotowski Work (2016).
 She is the editor of Loose Screws: Nine New Plays from Poland (2015).
 Dr. Laster has also published articles in Performance Research, Slavic and Eastern European Performance, New Theatre Quarterly, and TDR.

-Dr. Laster has completed the following trainings: LGBTQ Resource Center Safe Zone Training; Dream Zone Training.
+Dr. Laster has completed the following trainings at UNM: LGBTQ Resource Center Safe Zone Training; Dream Zone Training; and Mediation Training.